lucadinidue/lucadinidue.github.io/content/publication/2022-coling/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication:  Proceedings of the Eighth Italian Conference on Computational Linguistics
+publication:  Proceedings of the 29th International Conference on Computational Linguistics
-publication_short: In *Clic-it 2021*
+publication_short: In *COLING 2022*

-abstract: The paper illustrates the results of a first experiment in which Natural Language Processing was used to support the revision of a children’s dictionary, in particular for what concerns style and wording of definitions and the enrichment of the list of lemmas.
-The results achieved are promising and demonstrate the potential of a synergy to be strengthened in the publishing sector.
+abstract: This paper presents a comprehensive set of probing experiments using a multilingual language model, XLM-R, for temporal relation classification between events in four languages.
+Results show an advantage of contextualized embeddings over static ones and a detrimen-tal role of sentence level embeddings.
+While obtaining competitive results against state-of-the-art systems, our probes indicate a lack of suitable encoded information to properly address this task.

 # Summary.
 An optional shortened abstract.
 #summary: ''.

 tags:
+  - Probing
-  - Publishing
+  - Temporal Relations

 # Display this page in the Featured widget?
 featured: false